anesthetice/Beaulieu-Automation/README.md

 define GLOBAL_HALT_KEY = Esc
 ```

-Here are all the available expressions:
+### Available expressions

+The following commands are available in BA scripts:
 ```
 Move [int], [int]      // Moves the mouse cursor to the specified (x, y) coordinates
 Tap [key/button]       // Taps a key or button once